Finding Lebanon

 Ancient.

-Lebanon Made Me Think A Lot About Identity
+Lebanon Made Me Think About Identity

 Especially diaspora identity.

-To inherit culture across oceans.
+What it means to inherit a culture across oceans.

-Lebanese Hospitality Is Real
+Lebanese Hospitality Felt Familiar

 Opinionated.